TLHSIEH0610/Anim-App/README.md

 # ??
 Children's Book Creator - AnimApp
 - **Expo configuration** - set `EXPO_PUBLIC_STRIPE_PUBLISHABLE_KEY` in `frontend/.env` so the mobile Stripe client can initialize.

-A full-stack mobile application that transforms user images into AI-generated children's books with custom stories and illustrations.
+A full-stack mobile application that transforms user images into AI-generated children's books using database-backed story templates and ComfyUI illustrations.

 ## ??
 Table of Contents